 If you find yourself in the unfortunate position of treating a resident in your care home or nursing home, or a patient you know is suffering from these avoidable wounds, you can take action now improve their treatment, save lives and much needed healthcare funds.

 Putting Research into Action

 Seating Matters clinical chairs are the only in the world supported by ethically approved clinical evidence.
 A randomised control trial was conducted in 3 care homes where a number of residents within nursing homes/care homes, with varying seating needs were supplied with Seating Matters chairs over the course of the 2 year independent study.
-The results were staggering, revealing an 88.3% reduction in pressure injury incidence as well as other notable health and economic benefits.
+The results were staggering, revealing a reduction in pressure injury incidence as well as other notable health and economic benefits.
 An economic study conducted by Ulster University proved that Seating Matters chairs can save your nursing home 4% of its budget when utilising the chairs.
 By implementing correct clinical seating it can achieve groundbreaking savings for your nursing home budget, whilst ensuring the best care for the residents.